vradzuk/Python-MLP/README.md

 # Python-MLP
-Simple implementation of neural network with variable dimensions
+Simple implementation of a neural network with variable dimensions

 See usage in [xor.py](xor.py)